Bangkok for Digital Nomads

 I've used it for many years to brush my teeth with and to cook with and never had an issue.
 I've never checked with the bar/restaurant I'm in if the ice has come from the tap, and I even had a friend who regularly drank the tap water, and last I heard he was still alive.

-Bottled water is cheap in Bangkok (a six-litre bottle is 41 baht in 7-11) and you'll see water filter machines all over the place, where you can fill-up your bottles for roughly 1 baht per litre.
+Bottled water is cheap in Bangkok (a six-litre bottle is 41 baht in 7-11) and you'll see water filter machines all over the place, where you can fill-up your bottles for 1 baht per litre.
 There's also a growing number of water fountains around the city where you can get drinking water for free.

 Where to buy tea in Bangkok